cdrrazan/prasad/theme-setup/index.md

 <h3> Features </h3>

 - Built for Jekyll
+> Built in Jekyll 3.8.5
-- Compatible with Github pages
+- Compatible with Github and Gitlab Pages
+> Check .gitlab-ci.yml for CI/CD
 - Featured Posts
 - Index Pagination
 - Post Categories
+> categories/name
 - Prev/Next Link
 - Category Archives (this is not yet compatible with github pages though)
+> compatible with netlify and gitlab pages
 - Integrations:
     - Disqus Comments
     - Google Analaytics